Table of Contents

-Physically and electronically connect your panels together.
-The MitoPRO series modular design allows for full customization and multiple configurations to support any in-home or commercial application.
+Physically connect your panels together.
+The MitoPRO+ series modular design allows for full customization and multiple configurations to support any in-home or commercial application.
 Build as you go!
+Control multiple panels with the new remote control.

 Use Red (630nm / 660nm) alone, Near Infrared (830nm / 850nm) alone, or both at the same time!